ClimbingLeo/chenyuyan.github.io/index.md

 1. Material fabrication and experiment

-   I'm familiar with the nano material fabrication, characterization and testing process.
+   I'm familiar with the nanomaterial fabrication, characterization and testing process.
 Also, due to considerate understanding of theory of experiment method and equipment, corresponding analysis can be conducted appropriately.

 1. Experience in dealing with research plan & paper